Elk1v/880445-keksobooking-19/Readme.md

 #«Keksobooking»

-The first javascript project using old ES standards and nodes manipulatiog.
+The first javascript project using old ES standards and nodes manipulating.
 ---